 Sound quality is good too even if, as I mentioned earlier, it’s not quite to my tastes.
 It’s also very comfortable to wear.
 Battery life is excellent too, long enough to last days even if you use it for hours and certainly long enough to last any flight.
 Touch controls seem to have been improved too so they are now more reliable to use.
 The ability to connect to two devices simultaneously is also much welcomed and makes the WH-1000XM4 so much more convenient to use.

 There’s room for improvement, of course.
-The ambient sound mode is still not ideal, and it's not a long way off from Apple’s truly excellent Transparency mode.
+The ambient sound mode is still not ideal.
 Also, I wished Sony gave us the flexibility to use the USB-C port as a digital input so that I can connect the headphone directly to a source device and output digitally to the headphone.
 But these are just minor issues and niggles.

 Should owners of the WH-1000XM3 upgrade?
 Probably not.
 The WH-1000XM4 has better noise-cancellation but as I said, the improvement isn't significant enough to warrant shelling out another S$549.
 Furthermore, sound quality is more or less the same.
 That said, the biggest improvement for me is the ability to connect to two devices simultaneously.
 If you need this feature, then it might be a worthwhile upgrade.